-Employee feedback shouldn’t be a once yearly initiative.
-Rather, it should be woven into the fabric of your organization.
-Build a robust feedback culture with a continuous listening strategy that includes:
+Employee feedback shouldn’t be a once-yearly initiative.
+Instead, it should be woven into the fabric of your organization.
+Build a robust feedback culture with a continuous listening strategy that includes the following:

-Employee engagement is a perception and a science.
+Employee engagement is a perception and science.
 You should measure, track, and analyze it over time.
-But how do you know if your survey is actually measuring engagement?
+But how do you know if your employee engagement survey is measuring engagement?

 Be careful with DIY surveys.
-They might be cheap or easy, but collecting feedback is not the same thing as measuring engagement.
-You need a valid and trusted tool for that.
-Preferably one that is developed by an employee engagement expert.
+They might be cheap or easy, but collecting feedback differs from measuring engagement.
+You need a good and trusted tool for that.
+Preferably one that an employee engagement expert develops.

 Ramp up your communication